John A. Brady, Ph.D.

 INTERNATIONAL — DYNO INDUSTRIERE ASA

 Dyno Industrier ASA, is a Norwegian industrial chemicals group with operations in over 30 countries around the world.
-Over the years Dyno Industrier ASA has grown into a well diversified company, with core business areas in the fields of explosives, speciality chemicals and plastic products - with world-wide markets.
+Over the years Dyno Industrier ASA has grown into a well diversified company, with core business areas in the fields of explosives, specialty chemicals and plastic products - with world-wide markets.
 With that growth in both types of companies and the business cultures around the world, I needed to create a worldwide management leadership development process.

 Brady was up to the challenge and helped us improve management alignment, communications, and accountability.
 While John's initial assignment was to help us improve our management leadership, he frequently surprised us with with his invaluable insights and recommendations into our business practices including marketing, management restructuring, and raising our visibility and status as good corporate citizens in the thirty countries where we operated.

 Had it not been for A.T.
-Kearney we wouldn't have found John Brady.
+Kearney we wouldn't have found Dr. Brady.
 His expertise was invaluable in helping us reorganize, restructure and align our management teams around the world.
 John's pioneering work provided the foundation for growth and opportunities and made us a better managed enterprise.

 Knut Ø. Holli, President, Dyno A Industrier ASA, Oslo, Norway